jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Storyteller:** But what about genuine disagreements?
 Different daemons might perceive the 'truth' differently, or receive conflicting reports from the external world.
 How do you arbitrate when facts clash?

 **Librarian:** That's where 'truth resolution' comes into play.
-It's not about rejecting one fact outright, but understanding its contextâits source, its timestamp, its reliability.
+It's not about rejecting one fact outright, but understanding its context—its source, its timestamp, its reliability.
 We apply a set of policies to determine the prevailing truth for any given moment.

 ```python
 def resolve_fact_conflict(facts_list):